myrrlyn/oeuvre/rite-makes-might.md

 ---
-title: "Rite Makes Might"
+title: Rite Makes Might
 banner: wilds
 date: 2017-01-14T15:37:24-07:00
 reddit: 5o0any
 tags:
   - apocrypha
   - orcs
   - topic of the week
 summary: What happens when civilized Mer become animalistic Orcs?
 about: |
-  I really don’t like the chieftain lore in *Skyrim*, but, it’s apparently here to stay, so I might as well try to make it work.
+  I really don’t like the chieftain lore in _Skyrim_, but, it’s apparently here to stay, so I might as well try to make it work.

   This is a direct sequel to *The Birth of Savages*.
 Dialogue alternates between Korosha and Vurnolamathel.

-  Writing characters with intelligent thought but without complex language is *really* hard.
+  Writing characters with intelligent thought but without complex language is _really_ hard.
 The Orcs aren’t stupid, but they don’t have the language needed to express complex thought, not even in their own head.
 ---